Jeff Hardy: Championship reigns (2018–2020)

-Final feuds (2020–2021)
+Final feuds and departure (2020–2021)

 As part of the 2020 Draft in October, Hardy was drafted to the Raw brand.
 On the October 12 episode of Raw, Hardy would face Seth Rollins and AJ Styles in a triple threat match, but a returning Elias would attack Hardy, thus starting a feud between them.
 At Hell in a Cell, Hardy lost to Elias by disqualification after he hit him with a guitar.
 Hardy then defeated Elias in a Guitar on a Pole match on the November 2 episode of Raw, and in a Symphony of Destruction match on the November 30 episode of Raw.
 On January 26, 2021, at the Royal Rumble, Hardy entered the Royal Rumble match at number 5, but was eliminated by Dolph Ziggler.
 On the February 1 episode of Raw, Hardy would team with a returning Carlito to defeat Elias and Jaxson Ryker to end his feud with Elias.
-At Elimination Chamber, Hardy unsuccessfully challenged for the WWE Championship in a Elimination Chamber match after being eliminated by Drew McIntyre.
+At Elimination Chamber, Hardy unsuccessfully challenged for the WWE Championship in an Elimination Chamber match after being eliminated by Drew McIntyre.
 On the June 7 episode of Raw, Hardy defeated Cedric Alexander in a match where had Hardy lost, he would have retired.
 He defeated Alexander once more on the following episode of Raw.